wbsoft/parce/docs/source/index.rst

-.. livelex documentation master file, created by sphinx-quickstart on Fri Dec 20 19:53:27 2019.
+.. parce documentation master file, created by sphinx-quickstart on Fri Dec 20 19:53:27 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to livelex's documentation!
+Welcome to parce's documentation!
 ===================================

 This module is designed to parse text using rules, which are regular-expression